Catastrophe9260/Brain-Tumor-Classification/README.md

 # Brain Tumor Classification
 Implemented a convolutional neural network (CNN) in Python using TensorFlow to differentiate between certain types of brain tumors.
 The model classifies 2D brain MRI scans as having a specific type of tumor or no tumor.
+And, if your interested in reading a related research paper: https://link.springer.com/article/10.1007/s42044-023-00139-8#:~:text=There%20are%20two%20types%20of,prevalent%20type%20of%20malignant%20tumor.

 ## Types of Brain Tumors
 1. Glioma - growth of a tumor from glial cells which normally support neurons.